quorumcontrol/dgit-github-action/README.md

 A GitHub Action that pushes branches to `dgit`.
 This is primarily used to sync up github repo to `dgit` on push or PR.

+You can learn more about [github actions](https://help.github.com/en/actions) here, but essentially they enable triggering configured actions based on events in a github workflow.
+In this case we are using github actions to keep the dgit version of the repository up to date.
+The "Actions" tab can be found right next to "Pull requests".

 Here is an example that forwards every push from GitHub to `dgit`: https://github.com/quorumcontrol/dgit/blob/master/.github/workflows/dgit-push.yml